Changelog

 I am sorry if this update breaks your Python 3.7 environment.
 In that case, please pin your berkeleydb installation to version 18.1.6, the last Python 3.7 compatible release.

-Send me constructive feedback if appropiate.
+Send me constructive feedback if appropriate.

 • Progressing the implementation of PEP 489 – Multi-phase extension module initialization: https://peps.python.org/pep-0489/.

-• Types are now private per sub-interpreter, if your are compiling under Python >= 3.9.
+• Types are now private per sub-interpreter, if you are compiling under Python >= 3.9.

 • Provide a per sub-interpreter capsule object.